hazelcast/hazelcast-reference-manual/src/NearCache.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Near Cache works only when you access data via `map.get(k)` or `cache.get(k)` methods.
 Data returned using a predicate is not stored in the Near Cache.*

-### Hazelcast data structures with Near Cache support
+### Hazelcast Data Structures with Near Cache Support

 The following matrix shows the Hazelcast data structures with Near Cache support.
 Please have a look at the next section for a detailed explanation of `cache-local-entries` and `local-update-policy`.